KPSS test for stationarity

 Otherwise, the software regresses

-an intercept and trend term.
+y on an intercept and trend term.

 cValue— Critical values

 Critical values, returned as a scalar or vector with a length equal to the number of tests that the software conducts.
 Critical values are for right-tail probabilities.

 Regression statistics for ordinary least squares (OLS) estimation of coefficients in the alternative model, returned as a data structure or data structure array with a length equal to the number of tests that the software conducts.

 |Regression coefficient names|

 |Estimated coefficient standard errors|